andremann/SKG-IF/docs/source/products.rst

 Publisher
 """""""""""""
-:Description: The name of the publisher.
+:Description: The name of the publisher (for journals, books, conferences).
 :Type: String
 :Use: Optional (0..1)

 Series
 """""""""""""
-:Description: The name of the book series.
+:Description: The name of the conference and book series.
 :Type: String
 :Use: Optional (0..1)